-As regards the process of application and monitoring of the Policy, the Human Resources & Organizational Development Function is the corporate structure in charge of applying the Policy at Group level.
+As regards the process of application and monitoring of the Policy, the Human Resources and Organisational Development Function is the corporate structure in charge of applying the Policy at Group level.

-In particular, at least once a year, the Human Resources & Organizational Development Function, also based on a job market analysis, organizational changes or strategic guidelines of the Group, verifies the need to review the Policy.
-The Human Resources & Organizational
+In particular, at least once a year, the Human Resources and Organisational Development Function, also on the basis of a job market analysis, organisational changes or strategic guidelines of the Group, verifies the need to review the Policy.
+The Human Resources and Organisational Development Function also checks the Personnel incentive system, in terms of instruments, methods, operating mechanisms and parameters adopted by the Group, in order to implement the provisions of the Policy.